jeffreyyoo/SICER-2/README.md

 ##### -s_score/--step_score (Optional)
 The minimum number of positive elements in the graining unit to call the unit positive.
 Default value is 2.

-### Differential Peak Calling
+## Using SICER2 for differential peak calling
-The command for differential peak calling is `sicer_df`.
-So for example, if you wish to run differential peak calling using the RECOGNICER algorithm, you would type `sicer_df RECOGNICER`.
+The commands for differential peak calling are `sicer_df` and `recognicer_df`.

 #### Arguments
-Most of the arguments for both SICER and RECOGNICER differential peak calling are identical to those of the regular peak callings except for the following arguments specified below.
+The arguments for both SICER and RECOGNICER differential peak calling are identical to those of the regular peak callings except for the following arguments specified below.

 Also, differential peak calling has one additional argument called `----false_discovery_rate_df`